 The health and fitness industry has become known for being a fast and continually growing sector, with more and more individuals turning to professionals, whether it be a private coach or a group class instructor, for guidance.
-The COVID-19 pandemic, if anything, has only elevated demand in the industry, bringing a huge shift to at-home gyms and online classes guided by qualified wellness professionals.
+The COVID-19 pandemic, if anything, has only elevated demand in the industry, bringing a huge shift to at-home gyms and online classes guided by qualified exercise science professionals.
 In a world that all too often values health and fitness exclusively for their aesthetic benefits, it’s important to remember that there is much more to being in shape than having six-pack abs (though, that may not be a bad place to start).
 For those who are seeking to break into the booming health, wellness or fitness industries, that “importance” becomes integral for application and reputability within the field.

 The best way to authentically guide another person towards their health, wellness or fitness goals is to have an understanding of the biomechanics at work behind the exercises.
 That’s right, it’s not all “picking things up and putting them down,” there are multiple sciences to consider with the art and practice of exercise.
 For those who want to learn more about those sciences, there is a way: an Exercise Science Degree.
 Here’s everything you need to know about pursuing this degree.